csparker/deep_qmri/Hackers_Guide.md

 **Project Outcomes**

-- Tutorials on:
+- Main aim:
-	- Rician likelihood approach to unsupervised qMRI (simulated data)
+	- Create a tutorial on using the Rician likelihood approach to unsupervised qMRI (simulated data).

+- If time, we could also make tutorials/walk-through on:
 	- Rician likelihood approach applied to real data
 	- Maximum aposteriori inference unsupervised qMRI (simulated data)
 	- Maximum aposteriori approach applied to real data